 Dead mail is matter deposited in the mail that is or becomes undeliverable and cannot be returned to the sender from the last office of address.
 Some reasons that mail cannot be returned to the sender include:

-- a.
-Matter is nonmailable.

-- b.
-Sender is unknown.
+- Matter is nonmailable and subject to 139.117. - Sender is unknown. - c.

-- c.
 Classification of the mail does not entitle it to return service.

 691.2 Opening and Examination